highlight/highlight/internal-docs/onboarding/template.md

 # Welcome [@github-new-hire-username](https://github.com/github-new-hire-username) 👋

 Welcome to Highlight [@github-new-hire-username](https://github.com/github-new-hire-username)!
 We're thrilled to have you join us.

-Recently, our company went [open source](https://news.ycombinator.com/item?id=34897645) and we are [building our work in public](https://www.highlight.io/docs/general/company/values#we-build-in-public).
+Since we are [open source](https://news.ycombinator.com/item?id=34897645) and one of our core values is [building in public](https://www.highlight.io/docs/general/company/values#we-build-in-public), your onboarding process will also be tracked in repo.

 Your onboarding buddy is [@github-onboarding-buddy-username](https://github.com/github-onboarding-buddy-username) and they'll walk you through your next couple weeks.